dracan/UnhandledExceptionPodcastWebsite/content/posts/0030-DeveloperProductivity.md

 episodeId: 9854277
 ---

-Developer productivity is something I've been really interested for quite a few years.
+Developer productivity is something I've been really interested in for quite a few years.
 So I decided, rather than having a guest on for this topic - it's one I wanted to cover myself.
 So in this first episode of the year - I've gone _solo_, and talk about the things I find have made a big difference to my productivity over the years.
 Also why I think this term "10x developer" is a big understatement!

 {{< buzzsprout-episode 9854277 >}}